Does Claude Store Your Conversations?

 Consumer Claude vs the Business API: What Applies Where

 This is the part most summaries skip, and it changes everything.
-The 2025 consumer change — training on by default, up to five years of retention — applies to the consumer products.
+The 2025 consumer change — training unless you opt out, and up to five years in the training pipeline if you allow it — applies to the consumer products.
 According to Anthropic, it does not apply to:

 • Claude for Work (Team and Enterprise)